DAY 1: Starting your Camino journey

 DAY 7: Exploring Santiago de Compostela

-Santiago de Compostela, destination of pilgrims for centuries and capital of Galicia is a city full of wonders, with beautiful cobbled squares, arched streets and cosy nooks and crannies.
-Around 9.30am, the guide will take the group on a 2-hour walk of the city, the best way to discover its magnificent UNESCO-listed Old Town.
+Today, you will have the day free to explore Santiago de Compostela at your own pace.
+The city has been a destination for pilgrims for centuries and the capital of Galicia is a city full of wonders, with beautiful cobbled squares, arched streets and cosy nooks and crannies.

 Originally built in the 9th century on the spot where the remains of Saint James were found, the Cathedral is the city’s most important landmark and monument but there are many other wonderful places not be missed in Santiago’s Old Town such as the Abastos Market, the Alameda Park, the University Buildings and its many museums.